Quick Answer

 Once records are gathered, the forensic accountant organizes them into a timeline or summary that allows for systematic comparison.
 Transactions are categorized, anomalies are flagged, and explanations are sought from the available documentation.
 When explanations are not available in the records themselves, the limitations are noted.

-The output is typically a written report suitable for negotiation, mediation, litigation, arbitration, expert testimony, or other forums where the analysis is relevant.
+The output is typically a written report suitable for negotiation, mediation, arbitration, expert testimony, hearing, settlement, or another setting where the analysis is relevant.

 Selecting a Forensic Accountant for Asset-Tracing Work

-Not all accountants have experience with asset-tracing analysis in the context of legal disputes.
+Not all accountants have experience with asset-tracing analysis in the context of financial disputes, legal proceedings, and other matters.
 The work requires familiarity with financial records, how transactions are documented, and how findings should be presented in a format that attorneys, fiduciaries, spouses, beneficiaries, business owners, individual litigants, courts, and other decision-makers can understand.

 Relevant credentials include the CPA designation, the Accredited in Business Valuation (ABV) credential, and certifications in forensic accounting or fraud examination.
-Experience in testifying as an expert witness is also relevant for matters that may proceed to hearing or trial.
+Experience in testifying as an expert witness is also relevant for matters that may proceed to hearing, trial, arbitration, or another forum.

 The forensic accountant should be independent and objective.
 The role is to analyze the records and report what they show, not to advocate for a particular outcome.
-This independence is essential for the findings to carry weight in adversarial proceedings.
+This independence is essential for the findings to carry weight in proceedings, negotiations, or other matters where findings will be evaluated.

 For more on the value a forensic accountant brings to financial investigation engagements, see the firm’s overview of the benefits of having a forensic accountant for financial investigations.